sathvikbhagavan/AODNet/README.md

 Requirements:
 Tensorflow, OpenCV, Numpy, Streamlit, Pillow

-To test, download the code and run the streamlit web application as:
+To test, download the code, install all requirements and run the streamlit web application as:

 #### streamlit run aod_webapp.py